Ali-Tehrani/PyQCodes/PyQCodes/chan/README.tex.md

 # Note that the new channel will always assume it will map one qubit to one qubit.
 ```

-Note that The complementary channel $\mathcal{N}^c$ maps a density matrix to the environment system,
+Note that the complementary channel $\mathcal{N}^c$ maps a density matrix to
+the environment system,
 here it is defined as the matrix with ith jth entries as $Tr(A_i \rho A_j^\dagger).$

 Coherent Information